The Art of Slow Travel: Experiencing Places, Not Just Visiting Them

 Less Stress, More Enjoyment

 Rushed travel can feel exhausting.
-Tight schedules, constant packing, and frequent transportation add unnecessary stress.
+Tight schedules, constant packing, and frequent transportation add unnecessary pressure.

 - Minimizing transit days